-3.7.2 Event-based Infrastructure Services
+3.6.1 Event-based Infrastructure Services

 Event-based Infrastructure services are the Web Services that provide a communication with the core services of the proposed architecture over HTTP protocol through SOAP messages.
 It has an interface written in WSDL and it is used for describing and locating the Event-based Infrastructure service implementations.
-The
+The architecture supports seamless access to archival data and metadata through standard Web Services interfaces.

 Supporting Web Service technology provides many advantages.
-"A Web Service is an interface that describes a collection of operations that are network accessible through standardized XML messaging" [144].
+"A Web Service is an interface that describes a collection of operations that are network accessible through standardized XML messaging" [131].
 The interface hides the implementation logic and details from the users, and this allows the service to be used on different platforms rather than the one it was implemented.
 Also any application capable of communicating through the standard XML messaging protocol and regardless of with which programming language it was implemented in can use the service through the standard interface.
 These properties allow Web Services based frameworks to be loosely coupled and be component oriented.
 Due to the standard interfaces and messaging protocols the Web Services can easily be assembled to solve more complex problems.
 One significant feature of the Web Services is that they allow program-to-program communications.
-The main difference between the Web services and the other component technologies is that, the Web services are accessed via the ubiquitous Web protocols such as Hypertext Transfer Protocol (HTTP) and Extensible Markup Language (XML) instead of object-model-specific protocols such as Distributed Component Object Model (DCOM) [145] or Remote Method Invocation (RMI) [53].
+With the help of several Web Services specifications a complete cycle of describing, publishing, and finding services can be made possible.
+As new specifications have being developed and the industry matures the system integration that includes these steps will finally happen dynamically in runtime.
+The main difference between the Web services and the other component technologies is that, the Web services are accessed via the ubiquitous Web protocols such as Hypertext Transfer Protocol (HTTP) and Extensible Markup Language (XML) instead of object-model-specific protocols such as Distributed Component Object Model (DCOM) [132] or Remote Method Invocation (RMI) [48].